Thank you for subscribing

 • Installation cost: You may not need to install additional wiring for a box air conditioner.

-• Running costs: Window- or wall-mounted box air conditioners are less energy efficient than split-system air conditioners, so they will cost more to run.
+• Running costs: Window- or wall-mounted box air conditioners are less energy efficient than split-system air conditioners and cost more to run.

 Portable air conditioners